-Like olive oil, avocado oil is one of the few cooking oils extracted directly from the fruit, rather than seeds or nuts.
-Avocado fruit contains around 30% oil and the oil is extracted in a similar way to extra virgin olive oil.
+Like olive oil, avocado oil is one of the few cooking oils extracted directly from the fruit, rather than chemically extracted from seeds.
+Avocado fruit contains around 30% oil and it is extracted in a similar way to extra virgin olive oil.

 Along with healthy coconut oil, avocado oil is one of the best possible oils to have your kitchen for cooking with.
 The refined oil has a very high smoke point, usually listed as between 480 Fahrenheit and 520 Fahrenheit (270 Celsius).
 This makes it a great choice for stir-frys and other high-temperature cooking.

 Olive oil’s smoke point, by comparison, can vary greatly depending on the grade of the olive oil and its processing.
-‘Light’ olive oil is generally cited at a highest smoke point of around 430 Fahrenheit (210 Celsius), which would be ok for medium frying.
+Low quality ‘light’ olive oil is generally cited at a highest smoke point of around 430 Fahrenheit (210 Celsius), which may be ok for medium frying.

-However, extra virgin olive oil can have a smoke point as low as 220 Fahrenheit (105 Celsius), which is definitely not suitable for high temperature cooking or pretty much any kind of frying.
+However, extra virgin olive oil, the type we’re told is the healthiest and best to get, can have a smoke point as low as 220 Fahrenheit (105 Celsius), which is definitely not suitable for high temperature cooking or pretty much any kind of frying.

 Virgin avocado oil is also usually advertised with a similarly high smoke point to refined avocado oil.
 However some independent testing has shown that these figure may be exaggerated.
 To be on the safe side it would be best to keep virgin avocado oil under 375-400 degrees Fahrenheit when cooking.